kslg/kg-shopify-demo-store/README.md

 1. Upload your video file to `Settings` > `Files` in Shopify admin
 2. Copy the file URL from the Files section
-3. In the theme customizer, navigate to the Video Banner section
+3. In the theme customiser, navigate to the Video Banner section
 4. Paste the video URL in the `Video URL` field
 5. Optionally add a poster image for faster loading